 Leaky gut is a related condition that affects the lining of the intestine.
-Leaky gut is characterized by cracks or holes in the lining, which allow partially digested food, bacteria, and toxins to penetrate the tissues and enter your bloodstream.
+Leaky gut is characterized by cracks or holes in the lining, which allow partially digested food proteins, bacteria, and environmental toxins to penetrate the tissues and enter your bloodstream.
 This can result in inflammation and changes to your natural gut bacteria, which can contribute to many of the same digestive problems above and may play a role in the development of certain chronic diseases.

-Research shows that many diseases have their roots in the malfunctioning of the gastrointestinal tract, and gut-irritating substances are a significant part of the problem.
-Prescription and over-the-counter medications that cause inflammation and damage the mucosal (endothelial) lining of the gastrointestinal tract allow pathogenic microbes, including bacteria, viruses, and fungi, to enter the body and lay the foundation for disease.
-Many people mistakenly believe that their prescription and OTC medications don’t come with G.I. side effects, but instead, they often end up doing more harm than good.
+Research shows that many diseases have their roots in the malfunctioning of the gastrointestinal (GI) tract, and gut-irritating substances are a significant part of the problem.
+Prescription and over-the-counter medications that cause inflammation and damage the mucosal (endothelial) lining of the GI tract allow pathogenic microbes, including bacteria, viruses, and fungi, to enter the body and lay the foundation for disease.
+Many people mistakenly believe that their prescription and OTC medications don’t come with GI side effects, but instead, they often end up doing more harm than good.

 LD is vital to protect the bioactive components in colostrum for maximum effect in both the stomach and small intestine.
-The natural growth factors and hormones help to repair damaged cells and maintain tight junction integrity while feeding the good bacteria in your gut.
-Colostrum can be considered a prebiotic because of its ability to feed the good bacteria.
+The natural growth factors and hormones in colostrum may help to repair damaged cells and maintain tight junction integrity while feeding the good bacteria in your gut.
+Colostrum can also be considered a prebiotic because of its ability to feed the good bacteria.

 Imbalances in probiotics are often associated with damage to the gut and stomach lining and general digestive problems.
 Probiotic-rich foods and supplements can help to replenish the good gut bacteria and promote healing.
 Some probiotics you should incorporate into your diet include:

 - Lactobacillus acidophilus: L. acidophilus is a beneficial bacterium that exists naturally in the intestines and vagina.
 It is typically used as a probiotic to treat GI issues due to an overgrowth of pathogenic bacteria as well as vaginal yeast problems.
 L. acidophilus supplementation can help prevent diarrhea caused by antibiotics, and restoration of L. acidophilus colonies following a course of antibiotics is helpful for encouraging robust gut health.

-- Bifidobacterium lactis: B. lactis is a multi-purpose beneficial bacterium that inhabits the gut, and it assists with digestion and fights damage to the G.I. lining caused by pathogenic bacteria.
-Benefits include decreasing G.I. inflammation, preventing diarrhea, and relieving constipation when taken regularly; the anti-constipation benefit allows colostrum’s growth factors to reach the intestinal wall more easily.
+- Bifidobacterium lactis: B. lactis is a multi-purpose beneficial bacterium that inhabits the gut, and it assists with digestion and fights damage to the GI lining caused by pathogenic bacteria.
+Benefits include decreasing GI inflammation, preventing diarrhea, and relieving constipation when taken regularly; the anti-constipation benefit allows colostrum’s growth factors to reach the intestinal wall more easily.
 B. lactis belongs to the genus Bifidobacterium and is commonly added to yogurt and other commercial dairy products.